microsoft/DataOps/Python/azureml-pipeline-databricks/README.md

 ### Create an Azure DevOps organization

-We use Azure DevOps for running our multi-stage pipeline with build (CI), ML training and scoring service release (CD) stages.
+We use Azure DevOps for running our MLOps pipeline with build (CI), ML training and scoring service release (CD) stages.
 If you don't already have an Azure DevOps organization, create one by following the instructions [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).